drizzle-team/drizzle-orm/README.md

 ### Ecosystem
 While Drizzle ORM remains a thin typed layer on top of SQL, we made a set of tools for people to have best possible developer experience.

-Drizzle comes with a powerful [**Drizzle Kit**](https://orm.drizzle.team/kit-docs/overview) CLI companion for you to have hasstle-free migrations.
+Drizzle comes with a powerful [**Drizzle Kit**](https://orm.drizzle.team/kit-docs/overview) CLI companion for you to have hassle-free migrations.
 It can generate SQL migration files for you or apply schema changes directly to the database.

 And we have a [**Drizzle Studio**](https://orm.drizzle.team/drizzle-studio/overview) for you to effortlessly browse and manipulate data in your database of choice.